What Do Counselors Do? Determining If A Counselor Can Help You (And Your Relationship)

 An addiction counselor's job is to find the root of the problem - when their client feels the need to use drugs, what they feel during this time, who they are with, and help the person to approach those situations differently.
 Sometimes sessions would include loved ones so that others know how to handle a relapsing (or potentially relapsing) addict.
 Being involved in the addiction counseling of a loved one can help both the addict and the addict's relationships.

-Relationship counseling is another common form of.
+Relationship counseling is another common form of counseling.
 This can include relationships of all types: premarital counseling, marriage counseling, and family counseling.
 Couples counseling is seen in movies frequently, but often makes people wonder, does it really work?

 Current success rates of couples counseling are placed around 75%.
 This number was found to be true within two years of completing counseling.
 The most success has been found with EFT, also known as Emotionally Focused Therapy.
 EFT is designed to help couples to develop a healthy emotional attachment.
 This counseling tactic is great for several relationship issues, from struggling with a child's illness to a loss of trust.
 Guiding couples through this is a large part of a counselor's job.